Protecting Your Investment With Insurance | Cosmopolitan Projects

 Insurance

-When you finally buy your dream home, it comes with certain responsibilities that you must prioritise.
-One of these responsibilities is insurance.
-As a homeowner, there are two different types of insurance that you must have: homeowner’s insurance and home content insurance.
+One of these is insurance.
+As a homeowner, you should have two types of insurance: homeowner's insurance and home contents insurance.

 For both insurance types, keep the following in mind:

 • It is your responsibility to arrange your insurance.
-Cosmopolitan Projects is not involved with the insurance of your house.

-Homeowners’ insurance
+Homeowners' insurance and life cover

-A homeowner’s insurance policy specifically covers the following:
+Homeowner's insurance specifically covers the following:

 • Your home's physical building structure.